-Bruce and Deb Corrigan have been a part of the Park City and Summit County community for nearly three decades.
+Bruce and Debra Corrigan have been a part of the Park City and Summit County community for nearly three decades.
 They built O’Shucks Bar & Grill on Main Street with Park City locals in mind.
-Businesses often shut down during the off-season, but O’Shucks on Main is proud to claim it has not closed a day since opening.
+Businesses often shut down during the off-season, but until COVID-19, O’Shucks Bar & Grill is proud to claim it has not closed a day since opening its doors on Park City’s historic Main Street.
 In 1997, they expanded their business to Salt Lake City, building a second O’Shucks in the downtown financial district.
 And in 2002 they founded Ahh Sushi inside O’Shucks as a dining option for the business, student, sports, and cultural arts audiences.
 Then, in 2006 Bruce and Deb built a third O’Shucks, a kid-friendly place, in their Pinebrook neighborhood and an Ahh Sushi for the dinner crowd.
 In 2017, they began offering breakfast upstairs which quickly became a morning hot spot for the community.
-They now bring you b&D’s.
+Bruce & Deb now bring you b&D’s.
 Today, all three Corrigan boys work at O’Shucks, Ahh Sushi, and b&D’s.
 “It’s a family affair.”
 Deb says, “Our three locations are much like our three sons – they all sort of look alike and are related, but each are very different, very much their own and I am so very proud of them all.”

 “If we take care of the locals, it doesn’t really matter if the tourists find us.” – Bruce Corrigan